First Aid: Head Lice

 Signs and Symptoms

 - severe itching of the scalp

-- nits (tiny oval specks of grey or yellow-white on the hair shaft)
+- nits (lice eggs that look like tiny oval specks of grey or yellow-white on the hair shaft close to the scalp)

-- lice (reddish brown tiny insects on the hair shaft)
+- lice (gray or reddish brown tiny insects on the hair shaft)

 - small red bumps on the scalp

 - a rash on the scalp, with crusting and oozing (if severe)

 What to Do

 A doctor will recommend a medicated rinse or lotion to kill the lice.
 It's important to follow the directions for these products exactly because applying too much or too often can be harmful.